AlexanderLindholt/ROBLOX-PseudoLoad/README.md

 Once you've edited the values, you're good to go!

 <br><br/>
-**But,**
+# Feedback

-before you go, I'd like to let you know that any feedback is greatly appreciated, as it helps improve the user experience for everyone.
-It's what open source is all about - bringing a great, free solution to everyone.
+Your feedback is highly appreciated, as it helps improve the user experience for everyone.
+Feel free to reach out if you have suggestions or run into issues.

-*Contact me on Discord* ***Im_IntoDev***.
+**Contact: Discord:** ***Im_IntoDev***